Avatar Forcing: Real-Time Interactive Head Avatar Generation for Natural Conversation: Acknowledgment

-\paragraph{Organization} The appendix is organized as follows: In \cref{sec:apx_background}, we provide the additional backgrounds of our work.
-We describe the details of our model architecture in \cref{sec:apx_architecture} and the preference optimization method in \cref{sec:apx_dpo}.
-Experimental details are presented in \cref{sec:apx_exp_detail}, and further discussion is provided in \cref{sec:apx_discussion}.
+\paragraph{Organization} The appendix is organized as follows: In Appendix~\ref{sec:apx_background}, we provide the additional backgrounds of our work.
+We describe the details of our model architecture in Appendix~\ref{sec:apx_architecture} and the preference optimization method in Appendix~\ref{sec:apx_dpo}.
+Experimental details are presented in Appendix~\ref{sec:apx_exp_detail}, and further discussion is provided in Appendix~\ref{sec:apx_discussion}.